Lunch & Lecture: Everglades Restoration

-Speaker: Frank Spera, Museum Board Member and Baseball Gallery Docent
+Speaker: Frank Spera, Baseball Gallery Docent

 Duration: 45-60 minutes

 Everyone has a baseball story.
 “Sometimes sharing their stories have brought tears to their eyes,” says Frank Spera of his experiences in the Museum’s Baseball Gallery exhibit titled It’s Our Game.
 The gallery includes signed baseball cards, baseballs, bats, and other memorabilia.
-But it comes alive when the Museum’ s docents are there to share stories with visitors.
+But it comes alive when the Museum’s docents are there to share stories with visitors.
 Frank Spera is now available to present stories that will be in his forthcoming book gleaned from his research and experiences while serving as a volunteer docent at the Elliott Museum.